embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 This project is an applied demonstration of the technical skills and theoretical knowledge that I have acquired across Semester 1 of the Master of Applied Cybernetics at the Australian National University, culminating in the Pear Pie Home System, a cyber-physical system of devices informed by my professional career and lived-expertise in social welfare systems navigation and neurodivergence.

 # Acknowledgement
+The kindness and encouragement that I have felt from the students and staff in the School of Cybernetics, while learning to navigating an academic system that is not designed for someone with Autism to succeed, has meant a great deal to me.

-I would like to thank my Professors Safiya, Ash and Gabby in particular, for their open-mindedness, patience, continual understanding and belief in my abilities.
+I would like to thank my Professors Safiya, Ash and Gabby in particular, for their open-mindedness and patience.

 In my experience, the active inclusion of neurodiverse people is not common place.
 Even less so, are inclusion practices that genuinely listen to and allow neurodivergent people the time and space required to perform to their best abilities.

-The kindness and encouragement that the staff and students in the School of Cybernetics have shown me, while I have learned to adjust to a new environment and juggle Autistic capacity fluctuations with navigating a system that is not designed for someone like me to succeed, has moved me.
+I recognise the challenge that professors and employers face in taking a chance of neurodivergent people, and I am determined to contribute to finding ways to communicate across neurotypes and silos,

-Thank you for giving me the opportunity through Cybernetics to make a difference for people with disabilities and help others to understand that even if we need a bit more time and patience, we have so much knowledge and experience that we want to share. <3
+the opportunity through Cybernetics to make a difference for people with disabilities and help others to understand that even if we need a bit more time and patience, we have so much knowledge and experience that we want to share. <3

 Tom Biedermann - Resources, engouragement about futurism and thinking outside the box.
 Safiya - Resources, considerations of the security/privacy of individuals and for teahcing me about humanitarian engineering.